jlangch/venice/doc/readme/ext-xml.md

 ```

-### Select children based on their tag and attributes
+### Select children based on their tag, attributes and position

 ```clojure
 (let [path [(xml/tag= "book")